... 101 and FAQ ...

 Dieta is opened by a medicine man or woman who has done that dieta with that plant, usually many times over many years, and has permission and blessing to do so.

-One who opens a dieta or offers it without having done it themselves has no permission or authority to do so.
+One who opens a dieta or offers it without having done it themselves has no permission or authority to do so, and having done a dieta also does not mean one has permission to then offer it to another person.

 This is important to note.
 Dieta is a crucial time, and the respect has to be correct, plants and dietas can be broken and crossed, causing harm to all involved.
 It is a journey of responsibility.
 Some plants can be less easy to cross than others, some more advanced or potent plants ( for want of a better word ), far more easy and the repucussions far greater.